Bantamlak12/alx-low_level_programming/0x09-static_libraries/README.md

 ## **Description**

-<mark>Static</mark> libraries are a collections of object files that are linked into the program during the linking phase of compilation, and are not relevant during runtime once the excutable file is created. [click the link to learn more](https://docencia.ac.upc.edu/FIB/USO/Bibliografia/unix-c-libraries.html)
+Static libraries are a collections of object files that are linked into the program during the linking phase of compilation, and are not relevant during runtime once the excutable file is created. [click the link to learn more](https://docencia.ac.upc.edu/FIB/USO/Bibliografia/unix-c-libraries.html)